Vitor-coder-eng/Fase-4-Cap-3---Implementando-algoritmos-de-Machine-Learning-com-Scikit-learn/README.md

 <br>

-# Cap 3 - Implementando algoritmos de Machine Learning com Scikit-learn
+# Implementando algoritmos de Machine Learning com Scikit-learn

 ## 👨‍🎓 Aluno:
 - <a href="https://www.linkedin.com/in/vitor-ribeiro-691a3729a/">Vitor Ribeiro Silva</a>